turingschool/backend-curriculum-site/module2/success/index.md

   * .schema
 1. #### Database Planning, Migrations and Relationships
   * Design database schemas to represent relationships between objects
-  * Clearly articulate a relational database structure ( one-to-one, one-to-many, many-to-many)
+  * Clearly articulate a relational database structure
+  * one-to-one, one-to-many, many-to-many relationships
   * Write an ERD for Teams, Players, Coaches, Games
   * What tables and models do we need and what migrations do we need to get there?
     * Rails CLI generator commands
-  * What methods do we need for relationships (has_many, belongs_to, through)
+  * What methods do we need for relationships. has_many, belongs_to, through
   * What methods do we get when we set up relationships?
   * Presence and Uniqueness Validations
 1. #### Views